piazza-energy/curated-resource-list/standards.md

 This section is embarrassingly short, but reflects quite well the reality of things: there are very few standards around, with most of the platforms using proprietary solutions.

+- [ENTSOE](https://www.entsoe.eu/digital/cim/#data-exchange-standardization) European Network of Transmission System Operators for Electricity, represents 43 electricity transmission system operators (TSOs) from 36 countries across Europe.
+The integration of renewables into the power system requires for their intermittency to be balanced.
+This can be tackled by electricity grids operating smartly and cost-efficiently.
 - [ISO 50001](https://www.iso.org/iso-50001-energy-management.html) supports organizations in all sectors to use energy more efficiently, through the development of an energy management system
 - [SMETS2](https://www.gov.uk/government/consultations/smart-metering-equipment-technical-specifications-second-version) smart meter specs v2 adopted by UK
 - [IEEE P825](https://standards.ieee.org/project/825.html) - Guide for Interoperability of Transactive Energy Systems with Electric Power Infrastructure